Ystrad Aeron: Facilities

 Theatr Felinfach is located just outside the village, as is the Felin Fach Creamery.

 Other facilities in the village include a garage, a shop, a farmers’ co-op, a caravan park, and a pub, The Vale of Aeron.
 Neuadd Goffa Felinfach Memorial Hall serves both Ystrad Aeron and Felinfach villages.

 The Lampeter, Aberayron and New Quay Light Railway line ran through the village.
 Felin Fach railway station closed in 1951 to passenger services.
 Initially it was named Ystrad.
 General freight ceased in 1963, and milk traffic in 1973.

 Dylan Thomas

 The Vale of Aeron pub was frequented by Dylan Thomas and his wife, Caitlin Thomas, when they lived at Plas Gelli in nearby Talsarn in the early 1940s.
 The landlord then was Thomas Vaughan, whose son has described how Dylan and Caitlin used to walk across the fields to visit the pub.
 Dylan and Caitlin’s Pub Walk: Talsarn to Ystrad Aeron is published in the Dylan Thomas Trail.
+The pub, now run as a village cooperative, received a £300,000 grant in 2023 to enable renovations and support its long-term future.